17lwinn/17lwinn/README.md

 ![hello](header.png)

-## and welcome to the inifite wonders of what we call a profile
+## and welcome to the infinite wonders of what we call a profile

 I help in many different projects while making my own, mainly in python